Use Facebook Ads For Your Nonprofit

 You can go to Ads Manager at any time to see how your ads are performing, make changes, modify target audiences, update your payment info, control your settings and more.
-For strategy on monitoring our ad performance, check out our section on success metrics in Reach New People with Ads.
 If you need to give permissions to lots of people, you can also use Business Manager.
 Business Manager is a more secure tool for managing access to Pages and ad accounts on Facebook.

 Ads are particularly useful if you want to reach new people on Facebook or show your message to specific audiences.
 You can run ads on almost any budget.

 Ads Manager and Business Manager give you access to:

 - Your account overview.
 Displays the ads you’re running, so you can check the performance of individual ads or ad sets to see larger trends.

 - Account Settings.
 You can manage your account info, access to your account and reports, notifications and more.